www.pineapplefish56.net

 . way back in the ‘60s when I was a teenager.

-"The Greedy King"..
+“The Greedy King”

-greedy.
-His Royal Palace was the biggest, finest "Grass Hut" anyone had ever seen.
+His Royal Palace was the biggest, finest “Grass Hut” anyone had ever seen.

-islands all agreed He had the finest Palace in the Islands.
+He had the finest Palace in the Islands.

-He was so greedy that he demanded that he sit on a NEW throne each day, each one
+He was so greedy that he demanded that he sit on a NEW throne each day, each one finer

-visitors to the Palace, he would have all the "used" thrones saved, by having them
+the Palace, he would have all the “used” thrones saved, by having them mounted up in the

-mounted up in the rafters of his Royal Throne Room.
+rafters of his Royal Throne Room.

-Needless to say, all those magnificent thrones were heavy, and as the collection grew
+Needless to say, all those magnificent thrones were heavy, and as the collection grew each

-Room collapsed killing the greedy King.
+collapsed killing the greedy King.

 .
 This ends of our story about "The Greedy King".